Charles Saint Lambert: Networking and family matters

 In 1840 he met the copper entrepreneur and (of at least equal significance) ship owner Henry Bath while visiting Swansea: possibly the two men had by this time already worked with one another from their respective continents.
-Swansea, thanks to abundant local availability of coal with a high combustion temperature and - relatively - low levels of smoke emission, had been established since the early eighteenth century as the world's principal centre for copper smelting, but the supplies of copper ore from Cornwall on which the Swansea smelting business had grown up in the eighteenth century were not expected to last for ever.
-(Since, subje3ct to the quality of the ore, copper smelting required approximately three times as much copper ore as coal, it had been established that it was more efficient to transport the copper ore to smelting facilities with local coal availability than to transport three times its weightn in coal in the other direction.
+Swansea, thanks to abundant local availability of coal with a high combustion temperature and — relatively — low levels of smoke emission, had been established since the early eighteenth century as the world's principal centre for copper smelting, but the supplies of copper ore from Cornwall on which the Swansea smelting business had grown up in the eighteenth century were not expected to last for ever.
+(Since, subje3ct to the quality of the ore, copper smelting required approximately three times as much copper ore as coal, it had been established that it was more efficient to transport the copper ore to smelting facilities with local coal availability than to transport three times its weight in coal in the other direction.
 It was from Swansea that Henry Bath ran his profitable shipping business which transported copper to Swansea.
 The two men immediately set about creating a series of family alliances.
 Charles Saint Lambert's elder son, Charles Joseph Lambert married Henry Bath's daughter Susan in 1847.
 Two of Lambert's daughters married sons of Henry Bath in 1846 and 1848.
 Despite his Chilean citizenship Lambert appears increasingly to have divided his time between Chile and Britain during the 1840s.